steven260/Spring2020IT1025/Lab6/readme.md

  # Career Exploration

  * Go to Tri-c College Central
- ** register for a student account.
+ ...a) register for a student account.
- ** Once registered use one of the search options such as "Search - Intern Central," ** take a screenshot of the listings (include your name in the upper right-hand corner in your screenshot,) ** Name the file: CollegeCentral and upload to your lab folder.
+ ...b) Once registered use one of the search options such as "Sea ch - Intern Central," ...c) take a screenshot of the listings (include your name in the upper right-hand corner in your screenshot,) ...d) Name the file: CollegeCentral and upload to your lab folder.

  * Take some time to explore the resources and report your findings.